asuarezc28/obsidian-files/LISTS-MY GOALS/FREE/DEMO/DEMO Kanban.md

 ## DOING

+- [ ] print user ubication, and zoom to product selected

 ## DONE

+- [ ] add modal with esri shops map
 - [ ] calculate route in a new chrome page
 - [ ] calculate distances
 - [ ] install google maps api